go-monk/reading-data/README.md

 Source: https://github.com/go-monk/reading-data

 Go uses bytes (8-bit numbers) as the fundamental unit for I/O operations.
-The `io.Reader` interface abstracts any source you can read a stream of bytes from:
+The `io.Reader` interface is an abstractions of all the types you can read a stream of bytes from:

 ```go
 type Reader interface {